 Surfshark VPN security

 In July 2020, Surfshark VPN announced that it had converted all servers in its network to run in RAM-disk mode, just like with NordVPN.
-This is a good development and growing trend in the VPN industry, as we also noted in our ExpressVPN review.
+This was a good development and more VPNs have been doing the same over time, as we noted in our ExpressVPN review.

 Privacy and logging policies: NordVPN vs Surfshark VPN